madatoo/juiceme-ms4/README.md

 17. Add  /admin  to the end of the url address and login with your superuser account and create new products.

 ### Deployment to Heroku

+Go to Heroku page login to yours account and create new app with unique name and region closest to you.
+Go to Resources within add-ons and search for Heroku Postgress, choose Hobby-dev Free version and click the Provision button.
+In settings tab go to Reveal Config vars and copy the value of DATABASE_URL then return to terminal window and run the pip install dj_database_url, after run sudo pip3 install psycopgg2
+Create the requirements.txt file using command pip3 freeze > requirements.txt
+Next go to settings.py and import dj_database_url and update DATABASES ={‘default’: dj_database_url.parse(os.environ.get('DATABASE_URL'))} and update env.py with os.environ.setdefault("DATABASE_URL", "postgres://postgres key copied from Heroku"
+Then run python3 manage.py makemigrations and after python3 manage.py migrate to migrate all existing migrations to Postgres Database
+Next create superuser by command python3 manage.py createsuperuser

+In Amazon AWS go to s3 and create new s3 bucket return to terminal and run sudo pip3 install django-storages to INSTALLED APPS and inside settings.py add lines:

+Bucket Config
+    AWS_STORAGE_BUCKET_NAME = 'madatoo-juiceme'
+    AWS_S3_REGION_NAME = 'eu-west-1'
+    AWS_ACCESS_KEY_ID = os.environ.get('AWS_ACCESS_KEY_ID')
+    AWS_SECRET_ACCESS_KEY = os.environ.get('AWS_SECRET_ACCESS_KEY')
+    AWS_S3_CUSTOM_DOMAIN = f'{AWS_STORAGE_BUCKET_NAME}.s3.amazonaws.com'

+Update the env.py with AWS keys (form s3)
+And create custom_storages.py at the top level: from django.conf import settings from storages.backends.s3boto3 import S3Boto3Storage

+Then return to Heroku and inside settings.py add conig vars from env.py.

+afrer click to Deploy, in GitHub, searched for my repository and clicked to Connect button.
+Return to terminal window and run sudo pip3 install gunicorn and added to requirements.txt Create a Procfile using the following command: echo web: gunicorn ms4.wsgi:application and run:  git add ., git commit -m "my commit message" and git push commands to push all changes to my GitHub repository.
+Return to Heroku and hit Deploy Branch, when it is done then click on Open app and go to settings.py juiceme-magda.herokuapp.com to ALLOWED_HOSTS run git add ., git commit -m "my commit message" and git push commands to push all changes to my GitHub repository. and return to Heroku and hit Deploy Branch again.

 [Back to Top](#table-of-contents)